9. Developer’s guide¶

 We would like to ask developers to register on the site above.

-We decide our roadmaps by discussing in off-line or on-line meetings.
+We draw up our roadmap by discussing in off-line or on-line meetings.

-If you want to contribute, please make clone in read/write mode, and then commit and push please.
+If you want to contribute, please make clone in read/write mode, and then commit and push.

 If you still do not have your account on github.com, please register.